openguild-labs/substrate-kitties/README.md

 pub(super) type AllKittiesCount<T: Config> = StorageValue<_, u64, ValueQuery>;
 ```

-### Step 3: Learn about dispatchable functions, event and write a method to mint a new kitty
+### Step 3: Learn about dispatchable functions, events and write a method to mint a new kitty

 #### Dispatchable functions